 c) The addresses on my ID didn’t match the address I had provided.
 (Whoops.
 I’d just moved back from Japan and was still using old addresses.)

 d) My deodorant and toothpaste didn’t have any French on them.
 This, the border officers felt, was proof that I was actually living and working illegally in the US, since anyone residing in Canada would certainly have bilingual packaging.
-The truth was that my boss, Lee, who was from Indiana, had bought me many multiples of deodorants and toothpastes on a trip home.
+The truth was that my boss in Osaka, Lee, who was from Indiana, had bought me many multiples of deodorants and toothpastes—It was nice to have familiar brands but expensive to buy them in Japan.—on a trip home.

 I had valid answers to all their questions, but even I could see that this was too many red flags to let slide.
 Dropped back at the Sarnia border crossing, I took a cab back to the train station to learn that the next train to Toronto was 6 or 7 hours away.
 At the Lambton Mall I yawned my way through Jurassic Park III and dawdled in Coles, where I bought a copy of Jacques Pepin’s Complete Techniques, a compilation of two of his earlier books, La Technique and La Methode.

 There aren’t enough books that focus on the technical aspect of cooking instead of recipes.
 How to cut an onion.
-What sweating vegetables is and what it means to achieve.
+What sweating vegetables is and why you’d do it.
 Like Nigella’s book, it helps you start taking steps away from what’s printed on the page and start trusting your gut.
 If you feel lost without a recipe, this is a great place to start feeling found.

 The cookbook that I have the strongest memories of, without a doubt, is Sheila Lukins’ and Julee Rosso’s The New Basics Cookbook.
 Written and art directed in the same style as their 80s-defining Silver Palate cookbooks, it aimed to be a much more comprehensive resource.
 In that way, it created a template for cookbooks like Mark Bittman’s How to Cook Everything series and Cook’s Illustrated’s The New Best Recipe.
 It was given to me by my mother at Christmas in 1989 and it too has fallen very much apart.

-I read through it so much that thirty years later, I can still remember chapter titles like The Pig Stands Alone.
-In contrast many of the books it spawned, The New Basics didn’t strive for a somewhat generic ideal for each dish.
+I read through it so much that thirty years later, I can still remember chapter titles like The Pig Stands Alone and recipes called Berta’s Chopped Liver and Potato Pie Chez Louis.
+In contrast many of the books it spawned, The New Basics didn’t strive for a somewhat generic ideal for each dish or a comprehensive survey of American cooking.
+It covered a lot of ground, but it all felt very personal.
 The whole book was exuberant and sensuous, not clinical or exacting, as so many cookbooks have are today.
-And while it certainly was comprehensive, the recipes were anything but basic.
+The recipes were fundamental, but they were often far from basic.

 Our second last soup swap of the year was going to be a blind, wildcard swap—make something that can be lunch, it doesn’t have to be soup, and don’t tell anyone what you’re bringing.
 I knew almost immediately that I was going to bring The New Basics’ ridiculously meaty Hearty Tomato Meat Sauce.